 The finder is convenient when you want to save battery power, or when it is difficult to confirm the image using the LCD screen.
 Each time you press DSPL/LCD ON/OFF, the display changes in the following order.

-All of the indicators are turned off (only the shooting information is displayed)
+All of the indicators are turned off (only warning messages are displayed)

 The LCD screen is turned off.

 All of the available indicators are turned on.